 - How to optimise the cultural value of engaging with those less familiar films.

-To achieve these aims requires an holistic approach that addresses the details of consumption and the opportunities to consume, namely the provision of film at a regional level, including online.
-The goal is both to advance scholarship and to provide concrete recommendations about how UK audience policies can be improved.
+Achieving these aims required an holistic approach that addressed the details of consumption and the opportunities to consume, namely the provision of film at a regional level, including online.
+The goal was both to advance scholarship and to provide concrete recommendations about how UK audience policies can be improved.

 The audience research involved a multilevel comparative study of audience formation in relation to specialised films in four English regions.
-It involved collecting data with both in-depth insights and an overview of patterns at scale (see Data), then using innovative digital humanities inspired analytical methods to examine and visualise the data holistically.
+It involved collecting data to gain both in-depth insights and an overview of patterns at scale (see About the Data), then using innovative digital humanities-inspired analytical methods to examine and visualise the data holistically.

 - Audience characteristics and practices